tconbeer/harlequin/README.md

 You can set a theme for Harlequin, using then name of any [Pygments style](https://pygments.org/styles/).
 Depending on the number of colors supported by your terminal, some themes may not look great.
 For any terminal, we can recommend `monokai` (the default), `zenburn`, `github-dark`, `fruity`, `native` and `one-dark`.

+For a preview of each theme on a 24-bit color terminal, see the `static/themes/` directory.

 ```bash
 harlequin -t zenburn
 ```